AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     You can also access the Properties page from the Assets UI by selecting a file and then selecting Properties icon in the toolbar.

+- **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
+In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

 - **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.

 - **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.

--  **Edit in Oxygen**: Select this option to edit the selected file in the Oxygen connector plugin.
-The file is opened for editing.

-    >[!NOTE]
-    >
-    >Contact your customer success team to get this feature enabled in the environment.
-This isn't enabled as a part of the out-of-the-box support.
-For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.

-- **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
-In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

-- **Reprocess assets**: Triggers the processing of all the newly created and unprocessed assets for the file.
 -  **Download as PDF**: Use the option to generate the PDF output and download it.

-- **Generate**: Use the option to publish a map or topics within a map to a Sites page, Content Fragment, or Experience Fragment.

 ## Explorer